chartbeat-labs/wordpress/readme.txt

 === Chartbeat ===
 Contributors: chartbeat
-Tags: chartbeat, analytics
+Tags: chartbeat, analytics, amp
 Requires at least: 2.8
-Tested up to: 3.5.1
+Tested up to: 4.4.2
-Stable tag: 2.0.4
+Stable tag: 2.0.5

 The Chartbeat plugin automatically adds real-time data and a top pages widget to your blog.
 See who’s on your site, what they’re doing - right now